tenzir/tenzir/doc/cli/vast.md

 ## Configuration

-In addition to command options, a configuration file `vast.conf` allows for persisting option values and tweaking system parameters.
+In addition to command options, a configuration file `vast.yaml` allows for persisting option values and tweaking system parameters.
 Command line options always override configuration file values.

-During startup, `vast` looks for a `vast.conf` in the current directory.
-If the file does not exist, `vast` then attempts to open `PREFIX/etc/vast.conf` where `PREFIX` is the installation prefix (which defaults to `/usr/local`).
+During startup, `vast` looks for a `vast.yaml` in the current directory.
+If the file does not exist, `vast` then attempts to open `PREFIX/etc/vast.yaml` where `PREFIX` is the installation prefix (which defaults to `/usr/local`).

 ## System Architecture